duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

     laptop $ dts challenges submit

-You can see the output of your terminal after running `dts challenges submit`, find the line that says `Track this submission at: ...` and you can open the link listed there to monitor your submission.
-When you make a submission, the image is also being pushed to the DockerHub.
-You should be able to find your latest submission in `https://hub.docker.com/repository/docker/<YOUR_USERNAME>/aido-submissions/tags?page=1`.
-You can then copy the name of the image, and run it on your robot using
+We can see the output of your terminal after running `dts challenges submit`, find the line that says `Track this submission at: ...` and open the link listed there to monitor the submission.
+When we make a submission, the image is also being pushed to the DockerHub.
+We should be able to find our latest submission in `https://hub.docker.com/repository/docker/<YOUR_USERNAME>/aido-submissions/tags?page=1`.
+We can then copy the name of the image, and run it on our robot using

     laptop $ dts duckiebot evaluate --duckiebot_name <YOUR_DUCKIEBOT_NAME> --image <YOUR_IMAGE_NAME> --duration 180

-This will run the demo on your Duckiebot for 180 seconds.
+This will run the demo on the Duckiebot for 180 seconds.

 ### Extras

-* You can visualize the segmentation map, RANSAC output, and ground projection using `rqt_image_view`
+* We can visualize the segmentation map, RANSAC output, and ground projection using `rqt_image_view`
-* You can modify adjustable parameters in `lfv_controller.py` and see how the behavior changes.
+* We encourage the readers to modify adjustable parameters in `lfv_controller.py` and see how the behavior changes.
 * We also provided a notebook that explains how to train the segmentation model from scratch in `challenge-aido_LF-baseline-duckietown/assets/` (TODO: add link)
-* We also make our package available separately if you prefer to use it in your existing project (TODO: add link)
+* We also make our package available separately if one prefers to use it in an existing project (TODO: add link)
-* Contact Rey Reza Wiyatno (rey.wiyatno@umontreal.ca) if you are interested in the dataset we used to train our segmentation models.
+* Contact Rey Reza Wiyatno (rey.wiyatno@umontreal.ca) if interested in the dataset we used to train our segmentation models.

 ## Troubleshooting